gitaumoses4/chakra-ng/apps/showcase/src/docs/stack/stack-usage.md

 ## Stack Dividers

 In some scenarios, you may want to add dividers between the children of a stack.
+Pass the divider template to the `qStack` directive to add dividers.

+## Stack items horizontally

+Use the `qHorizontalStack` directive or pass `direction` to the `qStack` directive to stack items horizontally.
+Optionally, you can pass the `align` and `justify` inputs to align and justify the items.

+## Feature cards with Stack Layout

+## Feature cards with Hstack Layout